Speak the truth in love

 Who loves to be broadsided by a two-by-four that’s been spiked with nails of criticism and disapproval?
 Wouldn’t we rather feel appreciated or told we did something well?
 And if the medicine of correction is warranted, doesn’t it go down easier with Mary Poppins’ proverbial spoonful of sugar?

-Whenever a mom calls our office or sends an email to share her child’s WriteShop paragraph with us, I think in her heart she really wants affirmation that she’s doing this “right.”
+When a mom calls our office or sends an email to share her child’s WriteShop composition with us, I think in her heart she really wants affirmation that she’s doing this “right.”
 Inexperienced and intimidated, she mistrusts her ability to teach and edit writing.
 She isn’t calling me so that I can point out her student’s failings or to find fault with her teaching.
 She doubts and berates herself quite well on her own!

-No . . . my heart, my ministry, is to encourage her in her role as a homeschooling mom.
+No . . . my desire is to encourage her in her role as a homeschooling mom.
 I want to help her see the things she’s doing well, and to show her that her child IS improving under her guidance and direction.
 So I always make a point of identifying some of the details I especially like about her child’s composition.
 This helps her recognize that she’s not such a bad writing teacher after all!
 And in our conversation, I try to prompt her to look for ways to bless her student’s efforts as well.

 The Inkwell and the Honey Pot

 It’s not easy to edit or grade a student’s composition.
-Our inclination is to lash out with our mighty red pens and point out all the mistakes, much like the thoughtless husband who disapproved of his wife’s recipe attempt.
+Our inclination is to lash out with our mighty red pens and point out all the mistakes, much like the thoughtless husband who disapproved of his wife’s cooking.
 You can write better than this.
 I’ve told you a thousand times to write shorter sentences.
 It’s too wordy.
 It’s too vague.
 Where are your commas?
 Did you put ANY time into this?

 Ways to Praise Wisely